Jeffrey Combs: Career

 Combs's best-known horror role is Herbert West, the main character in the film Re-Animator (1985), and its two sequels.
 He portrayed author H. P. Lovecraft (creator of the Herbert West character) in the film Necronomicon: Book of the Dead (1993) and has starred in eight adaptations of Lovecraft's works.
 Other film credits include The Attic Expeditions (2001), FeardotCom (2002), House on Haunted Hill (1999), I Still Know What You Did Last Summer (1998) and The Frighteners (1996).

 Combs has had roles in many science fiction television series.
 He starred as the telepath Harriman Gray in first-season episode "Eyes" (1994) of Babylon 5.
 In 2001, he played the sinister Dr. Ek in The Attic Expeditions.
 In August 2005, he appeared for the first time on the science fiction series The 4400 as Dr. Kevin Burkhoff which became a recurring role by 2006.
 In early 2007, he played a highly fictionalized Edgar Allan Poe in "The Black Cat" episode of Masters of Horror.
-In the 2012 miniseries Dorothy and the Witches of Oz (sometimes called The Witches of Oz), he had a small role as a highly fictionalized L. Frank Baum.
+In the 2012 miniseries Dorothy and the Witches of Oz (sometimes called The Witches of Oz), he had a small role as a fictionalized version of L. Frank Baum.